Quiscalus mexicanus

 Unexpected for the northerly location were several reports of large flocks in the marshes near Niobrara, Knox Co 22 Nov-16 Dec 1998-2003; highest count was 127 on 23 Nov 2001.

-There is a southward movement detectable from the north during Jul-Aug, by Sep most birds are in the south half of the state, and all are essentially within the Platte River Valley winter range by Oct.
+There is a southward movement detectable from the north during Jul-Aug; by Sep most birds are in the southern half of the state, and all are essentially within the North Platte and Platte River Valleys winter range by Oct.

 - High counts: 300 at Weis Lagoon, Fillmore Co, 18 Sep 2001, 300 in Hall Co 5 Nov 2014, 250 at Cozad, Dawson Co 22 Oct 2020, 200 in Sarpy Co 27 Nov 1997, 200 at Mallard Haven, Clay Co, 24 Sep 2003, and 200 in Lincoln Co 27 Nov 2015.